gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 >> Sequences did not map uniquely

-Base on the values it is possible to calculate:
+Based on the values it is possible to calculate the following equation:

 <!--
 $$